sohailaashrafosman-sketch/jumping-astro/README.md

 # jumping-astro
-astronaut 3d game using c++ and glut
+astronaut 3d game using c++ and Freeglut